rstudio/gt/tests/testthat/_snaps/resolver.md

       resolve_vector_l("not valid", vector_x)
     Condition
       Error:
       !
-Can't find item `not valid` in the data.
+Item `not valid` does not exist in the data.

 ---